vistaprint/PointyJSSite/site/pointy.md

 ---
 layout: main
-title: jQuery.pointerEvents
+title: pointy.js
 ---

-## jQuery.pointerEvents
+## pointy.js

-jQuery.pointerEvents is a polyfill for the new [pointer events api](http://www.w3.org/TR/pointerevents/).
+pointy.js is a polyfill for the new [pointer events api](http://www.w3.org/TR/pointerevents/).
 It is an abstraction on top of touch and mouse events which mimics native pointer events.
 This is particularly useful because it will work across all devices which support either the Apple-style touch events (i.e. iOS, Android, Chrome OS) and those that support pointer events (i.e. Windows 8 and Windows Phone 7).

 ### Inclusion